gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/automated-access.md

 ## Goals

-In order to facilitate data access in automated process such as modelling workflows, data analytics, dashboards etc. the M&DS IS data store is capable of delivering data in a non-interactive (automated/scriptable) manner.
-We want to be able to:
+In order to facilitate data access in automated processes such as modelling workflows, data analytics, dashboards etc. the M&DS IS data store is capable of delivering data in a non-interactive (automated/scriptable) manner.
+This guide will describe how to:

 -   produce a key/secret which provides access to the datastore
--   use this key/secret to get access to the data stores functions
+-   use this key/secret to get access to the data store's functions
 -   apply this process in a non-interactive/scripted workflow

 ## Prerequisites